ranuzan/MyWorkRepos/README.md

-in this repos you can see some of my school and personal project
+in this repos you can see some of my personal and college projects.

 contact information: